Community Education Positions

 - 403(b) retirement investment account offerings to help you save for the future with employer matching offered under many collective bargaining agreements.

-- Pension plan that provides income when you retire (For more information, visit PERA at for non-instructional positions and TRA for instructional/licensed positions).
+- Pension plan that provides income when you retire (For more information, visit PERAfor non-instructional positions and TRA for instructional/licensed positions).

 - Staff over 30 hours per week offered employer paid life insurance to provide support for your family in the event of death. (offered to teachers at .5 FTE or more)